-The following table quantifies the incremental amounts that would have been vested and become payable on December 29, 2018 to each Named Executive in the event of death, permanent disability, retirement, or change in control.
+The following table quantifies the incremental amounts that would have been vested and become payable on December 28, 2019 to each Named Executive in the event of death, permanent disability, retirement, or change in control.
+In the event of a change in control, payments to our CEO and other officers are conditioned upon both a change in control and his or her actual or constructive termination of employment that approximates the change in control (commonly referred to as a double trigger change in control benefit).